 Pinterest is a social bookmarking site where you can “pin” images from websites for inspiration and to remind yourself to return to the site.
 Unsurprisingly, many companies are hoping that you’ll pin their images to buy later or to come back and visit again — and they’re rewarding you for pinning their images with sweepstakes prizes.

 - Advantages: Pinning images is quick and easy, and you don’t have to worry much about privacy issues.

 - Disadvantages: You need to be careful what you pin.
 Some people and companies do not want their images shared without permission, and doing so can violate copyright law.
 You’re pretty safe sticking with images that you have taken yourself, companies that have “Pin It” buttons on their sites, and the images that sweepstakes sponsors make available for entering their sweepstakes.

 Canadian sweepstakes law, unlike American law, requires that the third component, “winners are chosen by luck,” is removed.
 Sponsors cannot use pure luck to determine who wins a sweepstake.
 There must be at least some element of skill involved.

-In order remove the element of pure chance, sponsors narrow the field of potential winners by requiring a skill testing question to enter their contests.
-Every entrant does not have the same chance to win; only those who at least pass the skill testing question are eligible to win prizes.
+In order to remove the element of pure chance, sponsors narrow the field of potential winners by requiring a skill-testing question to enter their contests.
+Every entrant does not have the same chance to win; only those who at least pass the skill-testing question are eligible to win prizes.
 Of course, this is only a technicality.
-Most people can pass the skill testing questions without difficulty, although sponsors are required to make the test somewhat challenging.
+Most people can pass the skill-testing questions without difficulty, although sponsors are required to make the test somewhat challenging.

 What Constitutes a Skill-Testing Question?